luontola/retrolambda/README.md

 Run Retrolambda, using Java 8, on the class files produced by JDK 8.
-Run `java -jar retrolambda.jar` without any additional options to see the instructions.
-For your convenience it's also shown below.
+Run `java -jar retrolambda.jar` without any additional options to see the instructions (for your convenience they are also shown below).

 Your class files should now run on Java 7.
 Be sure to run comprehensive tests on Java 7, in case the code accidentally uses Java 8 APIs or language features